 The business and affairs of MCC shall be managed by its Board of Directors, hereafter called the !Board.!
 Decisions of the Board are subject to review and recall by the membership at membershipmeetings or by referenda.
 The Board is empowered to set policy, administer operations, and take actions they deem to be in the best interest of MCC, except as limited by these bylaws.
 The Board and its committees may decide upon the process by which they perform their duties.
 The Board may establish temporary committees, hire and fire staff, or take action as it deems in the best interests of MCC and the community, within the limitations of these bylaws.
 The Board shall establish job descriptions for staff positions and alter them as necessary.
 The Board shall have the power to select advisors from the community, and shall seek competent advice in the areas of finance, land purchase and sale, investment management, accounting, and legal information as necessary.

 4.02 Composition of the Board of Directors

 The Board shall be comprised of: 1) one (1) representative director for every 25, or any fraction thereof, Type A members living together in an MCC owned or leased house, selected by and from those members, 2) five officer directors, elected from the membership, to be the Coordinating Officer (President), Membership Officer (Vice-President), Finance Officer (Treasurer), Education Officer (Secretary) and Maintenance Officer, to be ex-officio voting members of the Board.
-No officer shall be a representative director of his or her house, except for any house with an occupancy value of ten (10) or less, which may designate a co-officer as its representative director to the MCC Board when that co-officer is not voting as an officer, and 3) up to two (2) Type B member directors, appointed by the Board for a term of 6 months.
+An officer may vote as a representative director of their house only if they are a not voting as an officer, and 3) up to two (2) Type B member directors, appointed by the Board for a term of 6 months.

 4.03 Selection and Recall of Representative Directors